 Kamenita vrata/Stone Gate

 Walk along Tkalciceva Ulica towards the upper town and you will come to the one of the only surviving origial town gates from the 13th century.
-This gate, and its painting of the Virgin Mary, miraculously escaped the great fire of 1731 and for this reason is a place of pilgrimage, as you will see by the number of lit candles left here.
+This gate, and its painting of the Virgin Mary inside, miraculously escaped the great fire of 1731 and for this reason is a place of pilgrimage, as you will see by the number of lit candles left here.

 Crkva Svetog Marka/St Mark’s Church

 One of the most famous sights in Zagreb, if not in the whole of Croatia, is St Mark’s Church.
 With its beautiful tiled roof featuring the coat of arms of Croatia, Dalmatia and Slavonia, this is one of the highlights when sightseeing in Zagreb.
 The church was constructed in the 13th century; inside, there are works by Ivan Mestrovic.

 On the same square as St Mark’s Church (which is Markov trg/Mark’s Square) you will also find the Sabor, a building that was built in the early 20th century and which is home to the Croatian parliament today.
 (Sabor means parliament.)